-All simulations in this paper are of a neutral atmospheric boundary layer, with a mean-wind speed at hub height of 8 m/s, similar to what has been used in past studies (Fleming et al. (2015)).
-This simulation had 6% turbulence intensity with a shear
+All simulations in this paper are of a neutral atmospheric boundary layer, with a mean-wind speed of 8 m/s, similar to what has been used in past studies (Fleming et al. (2015)).

-15 exponent of 0.085.
 The domain size is 5 km x 1.8 km x 1 km.
 The simulations include National Renewable Energy Laboratory's (NREL's) 5-MW reference turbines from Jonkman et al. (2009), modeled as an actuator disk for computational efficiency.
-In previous work, the actuator disk model with rotation has shown to be comparable to an actuator line model in predicting power (c.f.
-Porté-Agel et al. (2011); Martínez-Tossas et al. (2015))
+In our previous work, this method has shown to be comparable to an actuator line model in predicting power.